djgovani/Flipkart_Products_Analysis/README.md

 # Flipkart Products Analysis
 This is a command line exercise.
 This exercise is use for Flipkart products analysis.
-In this command line exercise we will performe the some oprations like sorting, filtering the data.
-Now this sorting will apply on the Product brand as acending and decending or.
-Same as the brand, we will sort the dicount percentage and product rating as acending and decending order.
+In this command line exercise we will analyze the products by various parameters like we can analyze the products by brand name, discount percentage, filteration and by using the product ratings too.
-Filltering will apply on all the products in this filter, prodcuts can filter by inputing the minimum discounted price, maximum discounted price, brand name and product category.

  <h3 align="center"> [**Requriements**](#requriements) <b> | </b>[**Setup**](#setup) <b> | </b>[**Features**](#features) <b> | </b>    [**Usage**](#usage) <b> | </b> [**Questions**](#questions) <b> | </b> [**Conclusion**](#conclusion) <b> <a name="top"></a>  <center> </h3>